Christine North, PhD, MPH, BCPA

-Dr. Christine North holds a doctorate in interpersonal and health communication and most recently completed her Masters in Public Health in Health Promotion and Education.
-She is highly invested in community health and wellness, especially as it relates to social determinants of health and with marginalized communities.
-She has done a great deal of work in rural Dominican Republic working alongside local and international stakeholders to improve health conditions and to provide basic health services to Dominican people.
+Dr. Christine North holds a Doctorate in Interpersonal and Health Communication and her Masters in Public Health in Health Promotion and Education.
+She most recently passed the national exam and holds credentials as a Board Certified Patient Advocate (BCPA).
+She holds dual-appointment at ONU in the Communication and Media Studies department and with the Public Health degree program housed in the Center for Interdisciplinary Studies.
+She is passionate about community health and wellness, especially as it relates to social determinants of health and with marginalized communities.
+As part of her work and scholarship, she regularly travels to rural Dominican Republic working alongside local and international stakeholders to improve health conditions and to provide basic health services to Dominican people.
 She frequently travels with students as part of her commitment to teaching about ethical and sustainable aid and development.
-Her philosophy in traveling with students is that of LEARNINGservice where the emphasis is on what students can learn from their interactions with another culture moreso than on short-term service.
+Her philosophy in traveling with students is that of LEARNINGservice, where the emphasis is on what students can learn from their interactions with another culture more so than on short-term service.
 The best service is often that of listening and truly learning about another and the other's situation rather than trying to "fix" what we often are not equipped to "fix."

-Dr. North was recently elected to the Patient Advocate Certification Board, an organization responsible for the creation and oversight of the first national certification exam for patient advocates.
-The board began work in 2012 and is currently at the point of creating the exam.
+Dr. North was recently elected as Vice-President of the Patient Advocate Certification Board, an organization responsible for the creation and oversight of the first national certification exam for patient advocates.
+The board began work in 2012 and administered first certification exam in March 2018 with resounding success.
+The exam continues to be offered twice each year.
 More information about the organization and its work can be found at www.pacboard.org.

-Dr. North has worked as a data analysis consultant for a Centers for Disease Control Small Communities Transformation Grant for Lima/Allen County (Ohio), and currently serves as a member Reference Group of the Better Volunteering, Better Care global working group.
-This international organization is comprised of NGOs, academic institutions, and businesses committed to improving volunteer experiences around the world that are responsible and do not create damaging outcomes for those being served, especially children in orphanages or similar care facilities.
-She has written chapters related to her work with International voluntourism and global communities and has engaged in a number of speaking events on the subject.
+Dr. North has worked as a data analysis consultant for a Centers for Disease Control Small Communities Transformation Grant for Lima/Allen County (Ohio), engages in public speaking about ethical volunteering experiences around the world that are responsible and do not create damaging outcomes for those being served, and that focus on development and relationship-building as opposed to rescuing.
+She has written chapters related to her work with International voluntourism and global communities and advocates for equity and social justice among those who are disadvantaged--especially with relation to health and healthcare access.
+She also a strong advocate for study abroad and has taught in a number of different locations, including Mexico, Spain, Costa Rica, and Ireland.

 - Ph.D., University of Oklahoma at Norman